janzheng/stylecoeur/source/styleguide/a-090-adblock.html.md

 ## Adblock Detection

-Very basic but surprisingly effective method at [detectadblock.com](http://www.detectadblock.com/).
+Very basic method at [detectadblock.com](http://www.detectadblock.com/).
+This matches the `ads.js?` rule, but you can match others from [EasyList](https://easylist.to/easylist/easylist.txt).

 <div class="_message">
 </div>